tanupoo/fiapy/README.md

 The default port number is 18883.

 It's not allowed to use both secure and non-secure mode in same time.

+To get a latest value of the key, you can get it like below.

+    ~~~~
+    wget -t 1 -q -O - 'http://localhost:18880/?k=http://example.org/fiapy/test/p03&k=http://example.org/fiapy/test/p01'
+    ~~~~

 ### fiapClient.py